 Out of the 200 small business websites evaluated by Online Marketing Coach in 2013, 70% failed to display any clear calls-to-action on their homepages.
 Only 47% of websites displayed a clear call-to-action button that took users 3 seconds or less to spot.

-Too many calls-to-action on your homepage can kill your conversions.
+Too many calls-to-action on your homepage can kill your conversions which in turn will flatten your search engine success.
 That’s because presenting too many options leads to customer paralysis.

 Your CTA is the tipping point between bounce and conversion.
 In other words, your CTA will lead visitors either into your funnel or off your site entirely.

-Get to know your customers and what they want.
+Get to know your customers and what they want rather than pouring all your energy into keyword phrases, search engine optimization, and search result success.
 That’s the simple way to avoid choice paralysis.
 Are your target audience members beginners or are they more experienced?
 Have they purchased from you in the past or are they predominantly fresh leads?

 What exactly do you want your customers/site visitors to do when they get to your homepage?
 Should they try your free demo or view your special pricing plans?
 Do you want them to purchase your product right off the bat, or would you rather they subscribe to your email list first?